fk2019/alx-system_engineering-devops/README.md

-This repo is about shell basics
+# This repo is about shell
+## It moves from basic shell commands to abit advanced ones